yellowflowersorganics-star/smartcrop-os/CONTRIBUTING.md

 ## ⚖️ License

-By contributing to SmartCrop OS, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to SmartCrop, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ---